GeniXCMS/genixcms-docs/docs/api/db.class.md

 @package: GeniXCMS
 @since: 0.0.1
 @author: Puguh Wijayanto (www.metalgenix.com)
-@copyright: 2014-2016 Puguh Wijayanto
+@copyright: 2014-2019 Puguh Wijayanto
 @license: MIT License
 ```

 > This Documentation is still need improvement.

 This class is for managing and for processing the database.
 We are using MySQL database.
-Right now there are two database driver used, `mysql` and `mysqli`.
+Right now there are two database driver used `mysqli`.
 And will be added in the next release for **PDO** driver.

 ## Constructor